 - Lower right: corn starch and gelatin (Braum’s lowfat yogurt)

-The smooth and creamy yogurt seen on the top three spoons was made with the following starters:
+The smooth and creamy yogurt on the top three spoons originated with the following starters:

 - Upper left: Fage nonfat yogurt